Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Applications to Experimental data: predictions and estimates

 In Eq. (\ref{v-equil-moment}), for a general (i.e., non-delta function) $P(\beta'|\beta)$, the higher temperature (lower $\beta'$) contributions in the above integral are boosted by a relative factor of $(T' )^{k}$.
 The supercooled system may thus, on average, appear to move and flow more than its equilibrium crystalline counterpart at the same temperature.
 The ratios of the velocity moments of the supercooled liquid to those of the equilibrium system (i.e., to those evaluated for the Maxwell-Boltzmann distribution) when both are kept at a temperature $T$,

 provide information on the distribution $P(T|T')$.
 For a distribution $P(T|T')$ that, for fixed $T$, is Gaussian (or is any other general even function) in the temperature difference $(T-T')$, the latter ratio is, trivially, one for ${\sf k}=1$ i.e., the kinetic energies of the supercooled and equilibrium systems are the same) while higher velocity moments may generally differ (being larger in the supercooled system).
-Our above predictions for the velocity distributions are stronger than current metrics for dynamical heterogeneities which typically involve four-point correlation functions, self-part of the van-Hove functions, and other conventional measures.
+Our above predictions for the velocity distributions are stronger than current metrics for dynamical heterogeneities which typically involve four-point correlation functions, self part of the van Hove functions, and other conventional measures that touch on varying relaxation rates.
 The modified velocity distribution that we discuss here may further bolster dynamical heterogeneities \cite{Cavagna,BB,DH1,DH2,DH3,rotation} already observed with conventional measures when thermostats are used (for which, as noted above, the velocity distribution is forced to be Maxwellian).

 In subsequent sections, we will consider the scale-free normal distribution ansatz given by

 with a dimensionless constant $\overline{A}$.
 Invoking Eq. (\ref{v-ratio}), it is trivially seen that, for this distribution, the non-vanishing moments of the velocity at a fixed temperature $T$ are given by